shieldgenerator7/DnD-Stories/Library/Spells_DC20.md

 At higher levels.
 As you level up, the range of the eye’s senses and auto-detect increase by 15ft at the following levels: level 5 (30ft), level 11 (45ft), level 15 (60ft)

-# Cultivate Soil (0.9.5)
+# Cultivate Soil

-Destruction Cantrip
+Destruction (Cantrip)

 Cost: 1 AP

-Range: 3 Spaces
+Range: 5 Spaces

 Duration: Instant

-You choose 1 Space in range.
-If it’s dirt or stone, you grind up the dirt and/or stone to make loose dirt if it’s dirt, and loose gravel if it’s stone.

-Action Point Enhancements
+Choose a Space within Range.
+You grind up the dirt and stone in a 1 Space Radius from the chose Space.
+You grind up the dirt into loose dirt, and the stone into loose gravel.
+You make grooves in the loose dirt and gravel appear.
+If a Space in the area is at least half loose dirt or gravel, that Space is now Difficult Terrain.

-Plowed: (1 AP) You can make grooves in the dirt appear, making the Space count as Difficult Terrain.
+A creature can spend 2 AP to clear the grooves in the loose dirt and gravel, making the Space no longer Difficult Terrain.